Home Cool Stuff Ultra Short Throw Projection: How It Works And Why It’s Ideal For...

 Ultra Short Throw projectors are electrical, optical devices that “throw” an image onto a screen from a very short distance using special wide-angle lenses and mirrors.

-Laser TVs, ultra-short-throw televisions, and Laser Projector TVs are all terms used to describe USTs projectors.
+Laser TVs, ultra-short-throw televisions, and laser projector TVs are all terms used to describe UST projectors.
 So, if you see one of these terms, it’s most likely referring to an ultra-short throw.

 What Is Considered An Ultra-Short Throw?